 Trend №1: Consumer Focus In Healthcare

 In 2021, we will see a shift in healthcare technology development.
 In the past, doctors, scientists, and insurance companies have guided technological development to gather the necessary information.
 We now see the emergence of a patient-centered approach and recognize the importance of the patient experience.
 How to make life easier for a patient?
 How can we provide additional value to the user?
 These questions need answers.
 So, in 2021, healthcare focus will be on patient experience and improving medicine's effectiveness.
 We expect a shift towards what we call consumer orientation.
-Healthcare app developers and providers will use technology to deliver value-added services and attract more patients, providing more value.
+Healthcare app developers and providers will use healthcare mobile app development to deliver value-added services and attract more patients, providing more value.